 In 2005, the Royal College of Physicians (RCP) produced a report, Doctors in Society: Medical Professionalism in a Changing World, to seek to redefine the nature and role of medical professionalism in a modern society.
-The report agreed that medical professionalism is:
+The report agreed that professionalism in healthcare can be defined as:

 “A set of values, behaviours, and relationships that underpins the trust the public has in doctors.”